Putnam County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: You may have been issued a temporary driving permit at the time of your arrest.
-This permit allows you to drive until your ALR hearing date or until the suspension officially begins, whichever comes first.
-Pay close attention to the expiration date on the permit.
+• Temporary Permit: The temporary driving permit issued at the time of your arrest is valid until the ALR hearing or until the date the suspension officially begins, whichever comes first.

 If You Refused Testing

-- Implied Consent Law in Tennessee: Tennessee, like most states, has an "implied consent" law.
-This means that by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to do so carries its own set of penalties.
+• Implied Consent Law in Tennessee: Tennessee's implied consent law states that by driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusing to submit to testing carries significant penalties, including license suspension.

 The ALR/Administrative Hearing